etel-archive/reach-wan-devices/README.md

 ## Styling issue?

-- If it seems that styles are not properly applied then try importing `components2/css/global.css` in the `App.jsx` file.
+- If it seems that styles are not properly applied then check the import statement for `index.css` inside the the root component, Or maybe inside the Layout component.

+- You can make the adjustments inside the `index.css` to make any necessary changes in styling.

 ## Usage of reusable stuff:

 ### Constants

-- Inside constants we have a file `index.js` where in we have a constant named `BACKEND_BASE_URL` which we can import anywhere in our project as:
+- Inside constants we have a file `index.js` where in we have a constant named `BACKEND_BASE_URL`.
+This the url/ip of the server where the flask app is running, which we can import anywhere in our project as:

   ```jsx
   import { BACKEND_BASE_URL } from '../constants';